 - Completing all child abuse prevention training as required

-- Associate’s Degree or equivalent in Early Childhood Education or related degree preferred
+- Must meet DCFS licensing, and program related accreditation/credentialing requirements; Associates Degree or higher in Early Childhood Education preferred